deichdeich/npdoc/README.md

 I do a lot of work entirely in an IPython notebook and it can be annoying to switch back and forth from a browser to the command line to look up function usage.
 I therefore wrote this little utility.
 Given a numpy function name, it will look up the function's source on GitHub, and parse the usage comment at the top of the function.

+This code requires the BeautifulSoup 4 library, which is readily pip'd.

 Here's an example:

 ```